metal3-io/cluster-api-provider-metal3/docs/architecture.md

 perform different actions on one or more relevant CRs.

 The following diagram shows the different controllers and CRs involved.
-The CAPI, CABPK and CAPBM controllers are beyond the scope of this document.
+The CAPI, CABPK and CAPM3 controllers are beyond the scope of this document.
-With respect to CAPBM, we focus on what CRS it `watches` and `reconciles`.
+With respect to CAPM3, we focus on what CRS it `watches` and `reconciles`.
 The arrows in black show which CRs the controller `reconciles` while the one in red show that a related controller is `watching` another CR.

 ![components](images/components.png)

-As shown in the above Components' diagram, CAPBM is watching for changes in `Machine` CR and upon change, it makes changes on the `BareMetalMachine` CR.
+As shown in the above Components' diagram, CAPM3 is watching for changes in `Machine` CR and upon change, it makes changes on the `Metal3Machine` CR.
-Similarly, it watches `Cluster` CR and makes changes on a related `BareMetalCluster` CR.
+Similarly, it watches `Cluster` CR and makes changes on a related `Metal3Cluster` CR.

 The left most components, BMO controller and BareMetalHost(BMH) CR, are the closest to the Bare Metal Server.
 If one wants to changes the state of a Bare